Margaret Chase Smith: 1964 presidential primary campaign

 On January 27, 1964, Smith announced her candidacy for President of the United States.
 She declared, "I have few illusions and no money, but I'm staying for the finish.
 When people keep telling you you can't do a thing, you kind of like to try."
 Gladys Shelley wrote her a presidential nomination campaign song, "Leave It to the Girls", which was sung by Hildegarde.
-Smith lost every single primary election, but did manage to win 25% of the vote in Illinois.
+Smith lost every single primary election but managed to win 25% of the vote in Illinois.
 At the 1964 Republican National Convention in San Francisco, she became the first woman to have her name be placed in nomination for the presidency at a major political party's convention.
 She placed fifth in the initial balloting, and denied unanimous consent for Senator Barry Goldwater from Arizona after refusing to withdraw her name from the final ballot.
 She nevertheless campaigned for Goldwater in the general election, appearing in a television ad in which she defended his position on Social Security.

 Later tenure

 During the administration of President John F. Kennedy, Smith argued that the United States should use nuclear weapons against the Soviet Union.
-This led Soviet leader Nikita Khrushchev to call Smith "the devil in disguise of a woman" whose position exceeded "all records of savagery."
+This led Soviet leader Nikita Khrushchev to call Smith "the devil in disguise of a woman" whose position exceeded "all records of savagery".
 Smith later replied, "Mr. Khrushchev isn't really mad at me.
 I am not that important.
 He is angry because American officials have grown more firm since my speech."
 The morning after Kennedy's assassination in November 1963, she went into the Senate chamber before it convened and laid a rose on the desk Kennedy had occupied as a Senator.
 A member of the Senate Armed Services Committee, she supported the Vietnam War but opposed the deployment of the Sentinel anti-ballistic missile.

 Smith was the first (and as yet only) woman to serve as chair of the Senate Republican Conference, serving from 1967 to 1972.
 She was a strong supporter of the space program and served as a charter member of the Senate Aeronautical and Space Committee.
 NASA administrator James E. Webb once commented that the United States never would have placed a man on the Moon if it were not for Smith.
 She supported increased educational funding, civil rights, and the creation of Medicare and Medicaid, being one of thirteen Republican senators to vote in favor of both health programs.
 Smith voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Chase Smith was one of six Senate Republicans to support a repeal of the right-to-work section of the Taft-Hartley Act, and was supportive of the Comprehensive Child Development Act of 1971 and the Equal Rights Amendment.
 She held an all-time voting record in the Senate until 1981 with 2,941 consecutive roll call votes.